saymonaraujo/akvorado/helm/README.md

         cpu: 0.8
 ```

-You can also change the args overriding the default( the default have only the application and the path to the configuration - e.g for inlet: inlet http://orchestrator.stage-akvorado.svc.cluster.local:8080)
+You can also change the arguments by overriding the defaults.
+The default contains only the application and the path to the configuration.
+For example:

 ```yaml
 deployment: